Accessibility

 In this section, I will now explain how to use the subway for people with disabilities.
 Even if this does not apply to you, it might be useful to you if you are traveling with strollers, bikes, pieces of luggage and similar large items.
 There are many different kinds of disabilities but I will focus mostly on people with mobility impairment.
 For consistency, I will use the term people with disabilities, but acknowledge that different people have different preferences in regards to identity-first vs. person-first language.

 Let me first tell you the bad news: the subway is notoriously difficult to use for people with disabilities.
 It is unfortunate that one of the largest and busiest transportation systems in the world has such a poor record in supporting people of all abilities.
 The subway system was originally built in the early 20th century long before the ADA, the American Disabilities Act which mandates making public areas accessible to everyone, was established in 1990.
-As of 2022, only ~30% of the 472 subway stations are considered accessible.
-The Metropolitan Transportation Authority (MTA) is continuing to retrofit additional stations for accessibility, albeit at a slow pace.
-For the foreseeable future, the majority of subway stations is still inaccessible and we have to learn how to navigate it.
+As of 2026, only ~35% of the 472 subway stations are considered accessible.
+That said, the Metropolitan Transportation Authority (MTA) is continuing to retrofit additional stations for accessibility with decent progress.
+For the foreseeable future, the majority of subway stations are still inaccessible and we have to learn how to navigate them.

-People with disabilities or who are accompanied by service animals or even senior citizens above 65 years of age can apply for the Reduced-Fare AutoGate MetroCard.
-As the name implies this personalized MetroCard allows you to use the subway (and buses) at the 50% of the base fare (i.e., $1.45 instead of $2.90 for each ride).
-The application process can be done via mail or in-person at the MetroCard Customer Service Center in downtown or at MetroCard bus/van which periodically tours various neighborhoods around the city at a given schedule.
-You need to provide proof of disability or age and bring a passport photo, two valid forms of IDs including one with a picture.
-Once approved, you will receive a personalized white-looking MetroCard.
-For more information on how to apply, see this.
+People with disabilities or even senior citizens above 65 years of age can apply for the Reduced-Fare OMNY card.
+As the name implies this OMNY card allows you to use the subway (and buses) at the 50% of the base fare (i.e., $1.50 instead of $3 for each ride).
+The application process can be done in-person or by mail.

 Accessible subway stations

 As mentioned before, only a portion of subway stations are accessible in accordance with the American Disabilities Act (ADA).
-On the official subway map, you can recognize ADA-accessible subway stations with the blue wheelchair sign next to the subway service names underneath the subway station:
+On the official subway map, you can recognize ADA-accessible subway stations with the wheelchair icon with a solid blue background next to the subway station:

-You can also find the list of accessible stations on the official MTA website here.
+You also find the list of accessible stations on the official MTA website here.
 An ADA accessible station generally implies that you can reach any train in any direction without taking the stairs.
-This usually means that the entire station is accessible via elevators and ramps, but there are many exceptions and they are usually called out on the map like in this example:
+This usually means that the entire station is accessible via elevators and ramps including any transfers.
+There are exceptions and they would be called out on the map like in this example:

-Furthermore, because elevators do routinely go out of service for maintenance and cleaning, you should verify on the MTA website that all the elevators required for your complete journey are in fact in service.
+Furthermore, because elevators do routinely go out of service for maintenance and cleaning, you should verify on the MTA website or app that all the elevators required for your complete journey are in fact in service on the day of travel.

 Each subway station has a different layout.
 In some stations, the trains are literally right below the street requiring only a single elevator to reach them, while other stations are very complex with multiple levels requiring you to take 3-4 different elevators just to get to the trains.
 That said, a fairly common setup that you see a lot consists of two levels underground:

 In this setup the first floor underneath the street level is called the mezzanine level.
-It is on this level, where you can find the MetroCard Vending Machines to buy MetroCards and the turnstiles to enter the subway system.
+It is on this level, where you can find the OMNY vending machines to buy OMNY cards and the turnstiles to enter the subway system.
 The floor below that is the platform level (or sometimes called concourse) where you can enter the subway trains.
 This means that you have to take at least two different elevators to get from street level to the trains.

 On the street level, despite the subway station having multiple entrances, you are likely only going to find one or two elevators.
 The signage at the subway station entrances will point you to where can find the nearest elevator: